microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 -	Next, select the **Default folder** where you want the agents toolkit to scaffold the agent project.
 -	Next, give an application name like - +++RepairServiceAgent+++ and select Enter to complete the process.
 You will get a new VSCode window with the agent project preloaded.

-> [!NOTE]
-> Ignore any alerts in VS Code such as "No TypeSpec compiler found…" prompting you to install the compiler.
-These can be safely disregarded.

 >[!TIP]
 > You may get a prompt window asking if you trust the authors of the files in the folder.
 This is expected and you can safely select **Yes, I trust the authors**.
 The dialog is a security safeguard that helps you decide whether to run all features or limit execution based on the trustworthiness of the code authors.
 If you're opening your own code or from a reliable source, it's safe to trust.